Current constraints on the minimally extended varying speed of light model through the cosmic distance duality relation: Methodology

 where the angular diameter distance uncertainties correspond to Eqs.~\eqref{eq:sigmaDA_2D} and~\eqref{eq:sigmaDA_3D} for the 2D and 3D BAO cases, respectively, whereas the luminosity distance uncertainty is given by

 Nonetheless, in order to obtain $\eta(z)$, we need SN and BAO distance measurements in the exact same redshift, which is usually not available.
 We circumvent this problem by employing a Gaussian Process (GP) reconstruction using the well-known {\sc GaPP} code~\cite{MSeikel} on the SN luminosity distance measurements $D_{\text L}(z)$.
 Thus, we can match $D_{\text{L}}$ with $D_{\text{A}}$ at the same redshift of the latter in a model-independent way, i.e., without prior assumptions on a cosmological model which could bias our analysis.
+Note also that the GP hyperpameters were optimised in this analysis, and that we set no specific priors on these quantities.

 Then we can perform an interpolation across the SN data points, i.e., 2400 bins in the redshift range $0.1 < z < 2.5$, using the Squared Exponential kernel, to match their redshifts with those of the BAO measurements -- and most importantly, without any prior assumption on the underlying cosmological model -- to finally obtain $\eta(z)$.